 Rich Pins provide extra information about your content.
 As a blogger, assuming most of your content falls under the “Article” type content, Pinterest will show information like Headline/Title, author name, and a small description of your blog post with each Pin.
 This gives your followers and other Pinners extra insight on your Pins, which results in more saves and clicks on your Pins.
 Click here to learn more about Rich Pins and to set up Rich Pins for your Pinterest account.

 Having the right kind of Pinterest profile is monumental to your Pinning success.
 As soon as you’ve taken care of the steps mentioned above, do this!
 Set up your profile for success.

 Choose the Right Profile Name

 Most people are impatient.
 And given the amount of content we have access to these days, it’s best to do all you can to attract people’s attention as soon as possible.
 And what’s better than doing so with your profile name?

 Choose a profile name that leaves no doubt in a drifter’s mind who you are and what you do.

 For example, here’s my Pinterest profile name:

 And now, take a minute and go back up to see all the profile screenshots I’ve shared with you.
 See a similarity?
-All of these bloggers and marketers have very similar looking profile name.
-It starts with their name/blog name/ business name, followed by a clear description of what they do or people can expect to learn from them.
+All of these bloggers and marketers have a very similar looking profile name.
+It starts with their name/blog name/ business name, followed by a clear description of what they do or what people can expect to learn from them.

 “BLOG/BUSINESS NAME | WHAT OTHERS CAN LEARN FROM YOU/YOUR BLOG/BUSINESS”